Mjz86/String/README.md

 * i may revisit this design,  or something similar if  there was evidence that my tunable sso dose not outperform the absurdity of packing the most information into a single object.
 * or , i may add another type called `packed_string` if i was bored from the main  string , because why not have both if they can be in different headers?  ( if i go down this path,  i will be certain that 8 is the most encodings that a string may have).
 * the 31 byte vs 30byte sso of this also adds another branch , so i may only give 30byte sso if i dont want that.
-* i consider this as a competitor especially in embedded systems.
+* i consider this as a direct competitor to my current design especially in embedded systems.
+* this design has all of the advantages of the current design,  but with a better default sso size  of 31 or 30, all of the wrappers and optimizations and systems can apply.
+* if we consider the 30byte sso case , this has half the object size as the 30 byte `implace_string` , but with the cost of one extra branch in all const view paths.
 ```

 struct alignas(8) {